rpgreview/papersandpaychecks/pnp.md

 Due to various technological improvements and targetting systems, each firearm receives a +1 bonus to skill use every ten years i.e., +0 to the firearms skill at 1975, +1 at 1985, +2 at 1995, +3 at 2005, +4 at 2015, +5 at 2025, +6 at 2035, to a truly frightening +7 at 2045.
 If a firearm is denoted as semi-automatic, it can fire three bullets per action at -1 to the skill roll.
 If the firearm is capable of burst fire, it can fire five rounds, at -2 to hit for five rounds, per action.
 In addition, in burst fire mode a firearm can conduct a spray attack against multiple targets, at -2 per additional target, and with 1 round lost per 5m seperation between the targets.

-Resolution of the use of firearms is covered in section 1.6 Skills and Knowledges under 'Firearms', and 2.3 Tactical Task Resolution under 'Physical Conflict',
+Resolution of the use of firearms is covered in section 1.6 Skills and Knowledges under 'Firearms', and 2.3 Tactical Task Resolution under 'Physical Conflict'.
+Characters receive a bonus of +2 up to their PER skill in meters, and -2 from the listed range to double that value.

 *Crossbow*: Less of a combat weapon and more of a hobby, the crossbow is a late medieval weapon that is still available as an exotic device.
 Relatively silent compared to guns.
-Requires a reloading action after each round. $200, 2 ENC, 1x damage.
+Requires a reloading action after each round. $200, 2 ENC, 1x damage, range 50m.

 *Handgun*: A standard side-arm for law enforcement officers, sporting enthusiasts, and criminals alike with a medium range.
 Can fire single-shot, or semi-automatic per action.
-Requires a reloading action 10 rounds. $100, 1 ENC, 3x damage.
+Requires a reloading action 10 rounds. $100, 1 ENC, 3x damage, range 50m.

 *Submachine Gun*: A short-barelled machine gun with limited range but a rapid rate of fire.
 Can fire single-shot, semi-automatic, or burst.
-Requires a reloading action after 20 rounds. $300, 2 ENC, 3x damage.
+Requires a reloading action after 20 rounds. $300, 2 ENC, 3x damage, range 50m.

 *Assault Rifle*: A long-barelled rifle with medium range and a rapid rate of fire.
 Can fire single-shot, semi-automatic, or burst each eaction.
-Requires a reloading action after 30 rounds. $400, 3 ENC, 4x damage.
+Requires a reloading action after 30 rounds. $400, 3 ENC, 4x damage, range 100m.

 *Rifle*.
 A long-barelled rifle with long range and a low rate of fire.
 Can fire single-shot.
-Requires a reloading action after 10 rounds. $500, 3 ENC, 4x damage.
+Requires a reloading action after 10 rounds. $500, 3 ENC, 4x damage, range 250m.

-[Range, Bullet exchange]

 **Melee Weapons**

+The comments made on firearms, above, also apply for melee weapons. *Papers & Paychecks* is not a combat-heavy game, at least not in most cases.
+Nevertheless there are a few situations where weapons of various might be used.

+*Improvised*: Improvished crushing weapons include a half-brick, a thrown rock (using melee skill, up to STR metres in base range), a sturdy chunk of wood, a chair, or similar.
+Because they are not designed to be used in combat melee attacks with such weapons are at -2.
+A one-handed improvised weapon has an ENC of 1 and causes 1x damage.
+A two-handed improvised weapon has an ENC of 2 and causes 2x damage.

+> Michael J. "Crocodile" Dundee: That's not a knife.
+That's a knife.`
+> Paul Hogan, Crocodile Dundee, 1986

+*Knife*: A small knife has an effective ENC of 0, and does 1x damage and can be thrown up to STR metres in base range.
+A large knife is the sort used for gutting fish, hacking away through very big steaks and the like.
+It has an ENC of 1 and does 2x damage.

+*Club*: Often found in the form of sporting equipment, like a cricket or baseball bat, this one or two-handed weapon has an ENC of 2, and does 1x damage (one-handed) or 2x damage (two-handed).

+*Axe*: In the one-handed hatched variety which can be used as a melee weapon and which can also be thrown up to STR meters in range, an axe has an ENC of 1 and does 2x damage.
+As a two-handed weapon it has a modifier of -1 to use, due to being unbalanced, an ENC of 2, and does 3x damage.

+*Sword*: Possibly the rarest of weapons encountered in *Papers & Paychecks* it is plausible that a character may encounter a fencing sword, or, if they are at a museum or expensive hotel, an arming sword.
+A fencing sword is particularly well balanced weapon and is +2 to the melee skill to use, has an ENC of 1, and causes 2x damage.
+An arming sword has a +1 bonus to use, an ENC of 2, and causes 3x damage.

 **Outdoor Equipment**

 **Professional Equipment**